 Another important point to consider from this case is that the employment discrimination laws protect every religion – not just minority religions.
 Lizzagra was Muslim.
 He could have been Catholic, Hindu, Jewish or Mormon.
 Title VII, as well as the corresponding Ohio law, do not mention particular religions.
 Likewise, these laws also do not mention specific races, genders, or national origins (it does mention specific ages – over 40 years old).
 Some people have dubbed claims against the majority religion, race or gender to be “reverse discrimination” but there is no such term written in the actual laws.
 Our team of employment lawyers have blogged about this before.
 (What Is Reverse Discrimination?; National Origin Discrimination Claims Can Be Based On Reverse Discrimination; Can White People Sue For Race Discrimination?; Can Men Win Gender Discrimination Claims?).

 If you feel that you are being discriminated or harassed based on your religion or religious beliefs or that you were wrongfully terminated because of you are Jewish, Muslim, Mormon, Hindu or any other religion, the best course of action you can take is to call the right attorney to schedule a free and confidential consultation.
-At the Spitz law firm, you will meet with a religious discrimination attorney, who will be able to tell you what your legal rights are and the best way to protect them.
+At Spitz, The Employee’s Law Firm, you will meet with a religious discrimination attorney, who will be able to tell you what your legal rights are and the best way to protect them.
 Call our office at 866-797-6040.